shayanh/grpc-go-contracts/README.md

 conn, err := grpc.Dial(authServerAddress, grpc.WithUnaryInterceptor(ns.contract.UnaryClientInterceptor()))
 ```

-Complete version NoteService example containing all of the source codes is available [here](examples/noteservice/).
+A complete version of the NoteService example containing all of the source codes is available [here](examples/noteservice/).

 ## API Documentation